Inlayo/Inlayo/README.md

 I'm a web developer who enjoys building front-end projects and experimenting with new ideas.

-I mainly work with HTML, CSS, JS, and TS, but I also use Python and C# when needed.
+I mainly work with HTML, CSS, JS, and TS, but I also use Python and C++ when needed.

 ## Featured Projects